-There are two different ways that you can limit or organize the data you are looking at in your funnel: filtering in your funnel creation, or grouping the results of the funnel.
+There are two different ways that you can limit or organize the data you are looking at in your funnel: filtering in your funnel creation, or by breaking down the results of the funnel through Breakdown.

-When you are building your filter, you can choose to filter a step by a particular property by clicking Add Filter next to the event name.
+When you are building your filter, you can choose to filter a step by a particular property by clicking the Filter button on each step.
 This limits the data that you will see in the funnel to events with that property.

 Multiple property filters can be chosen for each step in your funnel.
 Free Mixpanel plans can only apply up to two filters, while Paid Mixpanel plans can apply as many filters as they like.

 You can select whether you would like the user to match any of these filters, or all of the filters by clicking on or/and beside the filters.

-Grouping by property or cohorts, on the other hand, is something that you can choose to do in the results of the funnel.
+Breakdown by property or cohorts, on the other hand, is something that you can choose to do in the results of the funnel.
 Breakdown will group the results of your funnel by property or cohort, allowing you to examine which properties or cohorts have a significant impact on the conversion rates of your funnel.

-Select the PROPERTY button in the "Overview" section below the funnel, and select the property you want to group by to see how your users operate in the funnel depending on city, country, browser type, etc.
+Select the Breakdown button below the funnel, and select the property or cohort you want to breakdown to see how your users operate in the funnel depending on city, country, browser type, etc.